 According to the LBS Service Provider Guidelines:

-“The lnformation and Referral service ensures that information about the LBS service provider’s literacy training opportunities, approaches and targeted clients is available to learners, potential learners, clients, volunteers, other interested individuals and referring organizations.
+“The lnformation and Referral service ensures that information about the LBS service provider’s literacy training opportunities, approaches and targeted clients is available to learners, clients, volunteers, other interested individuals and referring organizations.

 LBS service providers also offer information and referrals to all Employment Ontario employment and training programs and services.”

 When we discuss I & R as a Literacy and Basic Skills delivery service, we need to look at it in the context of the Ontario Adult Literacy Curriculum Framework (OALCF).
 The OALCF is the framework for the ‘product or services and training’ that we are ‘marketing.’
 It is what we are providing information about and why we are receiving referrals.
 Therefore, we need to have a general understanding of that framework.
 If you are not already familiar with the OALCF, we recommend that you work through the OALCF section of the Service Delivery Modules.